CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/Hooker.md

     *Each `HookInput` struct contains:*

-    - `hook_id`: The identifier for the hook to be executed.
+    - `hook_id:` `uint8` - The identifier for the hook to be executed.
-    - `value`: The amount of value (ETH or tokens) to be sent with the hook execution.
+    - `value:` `uint256` - The amount of raw ETH to be sent with the hook execution.
-    - `data`: The data payload for the hook, including the method identifier and parameters.
+    - `data:` `Bytes[8192]` - The data payload for the hook, including the method identifier and parameters.

     ??? quote "Source code"